Noemiglois/normative-modelling/README.md

 ## Results

-Various regression models are compared, using covariates such as age, sex, and Euler to predict cortical thickness in different brain regions.
-The performance of the models is evaluated in healthy subjects and patients using 10-fold cross-validation.
+Various regression models are compared, using covariates such as age, sex, and Euler to predict CT in different brain regions.
+The performance of the models is evaluated in healthy subjects and patients using 10-fold CV.
 The results are analyzed considering two spatial resolutions (68 and 308 regions) and before and after applying matching.
 It is found that the **LMEM longitudinal model with dynamic predictions** performs the best.
 Additionally, it is observed that models trained with **68 regions** outperform those trained with 308 regions, possibly due to the combination of a high-resolution atlas and a low-resolution scanner (1.5 T), which affects the accuracy of neurobiological measurements.
 Finally, it is decided to use the **post-matching dataset** due to its superior statistical performance for the study.

 ![](images/models.png)